Amplifying Feedback

 The danger of global heating amplification

-• these self-perpetuating dynamics increase global temperatures with increasing rapidity,
+• These self-perpetuating dynamics increase global temperatures with increasing rapidity,

-• our nurturing environment disappears.
+• The heating destroys our nurturing environment.

 We have co-evolved with our climate, so our current climate system suits human beings and the rich diversity of life on our planet.
 We must protect our climate system because global heating threatens our current climate, the global economy, political stability, human health, and the environment.